rivermont/spidy/README.md

 # 🎉 New Features!

 ### PyPI
-Install spidy with one line: `pip3 install spidy-web-crawler`!
+Install spidy with one line: `pip install spidy-web-crawler`!

 ### Automatic Testing with Travis CI